srampinogroup/coding-in-chemistry/verlet/verlet.md

 - Are you using the value of a variable before that value has been set?

-## Exercise 1a
+## Exercise 1.1

 Check the convergence of your trajectory with respect to the time-step value.
 How small has the time step to be in order to get a trajectory converged within 1 cm after 2 minutes of simulation?
-Also monitor the energy conservation during your simulations (at each time step the change in kinetic energy can be evaluated from the velocities, the change in potential energy can be evaluated from the displacements).

 ## Guidelines and tips

-Work in progress.
+To check the convergence, 'nest' your Velocity Verlet algorithm inside a loop construct that, at each iteration, halves the timestep, calculates the final positions after 2 minutes, and checks the convergence of these with respect to the values obtained in the previous iteration.

+## Exercise 1.2

+Monitor the energy conservation during your simulations: for each of the above simulations, have your program print the difference between the total energy at the initial and finale times.

+## Guidelines and tips

+The kinetic energy of the system at a given iteration can be computed from the masses and the velocities as $K_k = \sum_a /frac{1}{2m_a}
+(v_k^(a,x)^2)$.

+(at each time step the change in kinetic energy can be evaluated from the velocities, the change in potential energy can be evaluated from the displacements).

 ## Exercise 2